lndecastro/AI4EL/tempBook5/Class3_AI_Gets_Creative.md

 ### 3.1 Why AI Presentation Tools Are a Game-Changer

 Creating a presentation has traditionally required three separate skills: organizing your ideas, designing slides that look professional, and deciding what to put on each one.
-AI presentation tools collapse all three into a single, guided process — often producing a complete, designed deck in under two minutes.
+AI presentation tools collapse all three into a single, guided process, often producing a complete, designed deck in under two minutes.

 This does not mean the result is ready to present without your input.
 It means you skip the blank-slide problem entirely and start from something you can refine, rather than something you have to build from scratch.